Brand development that increases sales velocity, guaranteed.

 The Look of the Package

 Not every high-end product follows the same theme.
-In coffee packaging, a label design with a matte finish might have a more luxurious look, whereas a foil finish makes a cookbook appear more glamorous.
-Be it a bottle or box, the look of your packaging needs to study existing products broadly, yet narrow in on your target audience.
+In coffee packaging, a matte-finish label design might give a more luxurious look, whereas a foil finish can make a cookbook appear more glamorous.
+Be it a bottle or a box, the look of your packaging needs to study existing products broadly, yet narrow in on your target audience.

 From this point, you can determine what luxury looks like in packaging shape and design.